excaliburjs/Excalibur/src/engine/Docs/ChunkSystemTileMaps.md

 chunk.

 Please note that caching pre-rendered chunks is lot more memory intensive.
-Profiling and benchmarking of your game is strongly recommended, as is configuring the [[ChunkSystemGarbageCollectorPredicate|chunkGarbageCollectorPredicate]].
+Profiling and benchmarking of your game is strongly recommended, as is configuring the [[ChunkPredicate|chunkGarbageCollectorPredicate]].
+It is also the garbage-collect the pre-rendered chunk snaphosts without garbage-collecting entire chunks by configuring the [[ChunkPredicate|chunkRenderingCacheGarbageCollectorPredicate]].